Lynn Kenny Richards

 Lynn Kenny Richards is a professional stage and screen actor who worked for several years in NYC, where she focused on original theatrical works.
 She directed projects and originated roles that were later published by Samuel French and Martin Denton’s Plays and Playwrights anthology of new works.
 Lynn’s film credits include features such as Richard Kelly’s The Box and Judges by Stephen Patrick Walker.
 Lynn served for several years as one of two Drama Directors at Spring Branch Community Church and as a teacher with Regent Summer Theatre Camps and Theatrix.
 She was recently seen as Margot in Tidewater Stage’s production of Frederick Knott’s Dial ‘M’ For Murder and is regularly featured on the Spring Branch stage.
 Lynn holds an MFA in Acting from Regent University and a BA in Theatre Arts from Taylor University.
 She is the proud mother of three boys and is madly in love with her husband, Jason Richards.

 Jason Richards has a heart for the dramatic arts and children.
-He currently serves on staff at Spring Branch Community Church in Virginia Beach as the Creative Director of Children’s Ministry for the K-5th Grade Program Rock City, which features a weekly scripted half-hour variety show in which adults and kids grades 6+ perform on stage, and children grades 4+ work light, sound, and video cues with adults in the tech booth.
-Jason has worked as a professional actor in Miami, Florida in theatre, cinema, and television.
-His first professional television appearance was on the La Família Fernandez segment of Spanish-language Univision’s long-running Sábado Gigante.
-He went on to play Fred against Dean Jones' Scrooge in the nationally syndicated Christmas special Scrooge & Marley.
-He also worked as an elementary school Drama Teacher, directing and often writing plays for 1st - 6th graders.
+He served on the staff of Spring Branch Community Church in Virginia Beach as the Children’s Ministry Creative Director for 6 years.
+There he produced the weekly K-5th Grade programming known as Rock City, a weekly scripted half-hour variety show in which adults and kids grades 6+ performed on stage, and children grades 4+ worked light, sound, and video cues (with adults!) in the tech booth.
+Jason spent years as a professional actor in Miami, performing in musical theatre, in major (and minor!) motion pictures, and television.
+He also worked as an elementary school Drama Teacher, directing and often writing plays for grades 1-6.
 Jason holds an MA in Cinema-Television Directing from Regent University and a BA in Business Administration from the University of Florida.
 He is passionately and happily married to Lynn Kenny Richards and is the father of three boys.

 Musical Director, Vocal Instructor